danielpcox/WP_Downloader/README.md

 WP Downloader
 =============

-Thor script (and my original vanilla Ruby script) for downloading the 'Washington Post' and stitching the individual PDFs together
+Thor script (and my original vanilla Ruby script) for downloading the 'Washington Post' and stitching the individual PDFs together.
+Note that this script DOES NOT WORK anymore, since WashingtonPost has stopped providing PDFs of the pages of the daily paper.
+I leave it here as a nice example of Thor usage.

     Tasks:
       thor wp:clean                  # Removes all but today's paper from the local paper repository